SeoFernando25/TTS_IT/README.md

   SecretKey = MY_AWS_SECRET_KEY
   ```

-  if you don't have AWS credentials you can get one by [clicking this link](https://console.aws.amazon.com/iam/home?#/security_credentials) and creating a new key in the `Access keys` tab
+  if you don't already have AWS credentials you can get one by [clicking this link](https://console.aws.amazon.com/iam/home?#/security_credentials) and creating a new one in the `Access keys` tab
+- Open SoundPad
-- `py main.py credentials.ini`
+- Run `py tts_it.py credentials.ini`

 ## Commands